andreamancuso/Janet-CSharp/CONTRIBUTING.md

 ### Callback Trampolines

-C# callbacks use a 64-slot trampoline table in the C shim.
-Each slot has a pre-compiled C function (`shim_tramp_0` through `shim_tramp_63`) that dispatches to a registered managed delegate.
-This ensures `longjmp` from Janet error handling never passes through managed frames.
+C# callbacks are exposed as native Callable Abstracts implementing the `call` metamethod.
+This avoids the limitations of static trampoline tables and allows an infinite number of C# delegates to be registered safely, catching `longjmp` panics in the C-shim before they reach managed frames.

 ### Build Pipeline (Two-Stage Boot)